reelsoftware/phpreelcms/themes.md

 ```

 ## @youtubeEmbed(videoName)
-Return the vimeo embedded video.
+Return the YouTube embedded video.
 Takes one argument:
 - `videoName` ID of the video file that will become the source for the iframe component